Directed by: James Cameron || Produced by: Gale Anne Hurd, Gordon Carroll, David Giler, Walter Hill

 That is why Aliens is my favorite movie of all time.
 It may not be the best I’ve ever seen — I never said it was — but it connects with me more than any other film ever has.
 Plus, It’s damned fun.
 I do believe it is one of Hollywood’s greatest.

 Look at the great script that features near perfect pacing and builds toward a roller-coaster action-experience.
-Look at the intelligent dialogue and characters from James Cameron (and some terrific ad lib from the actors!) that make the story feel real and have meaning to it.
-Look at the magnificent special FX from Hollywood legend, Stan Winston, which put so many movies before and after it to shame.
+Look at the intelligent dialogue and characters from James Cameron (and some terrific ad lib from the actors!) that make the story feel authentic and have meaning to it.
+Look at the magnificent special FX from Hollywood legend, Stan Winston, which put so many movies before and after it to shame, enhanced by painstaking cinematography and crisp, yet chaotic editing.
 Experience the powerful, intense nature of Aliens, with a supporting cast for the ages.
 Aliens is so damned good, it rightly belongs among the upper echelon of science-fiction films like 2001: A Space Odyssey (1968), Blade Runner (1982), Star Wars (1977), and Star Trek (1966-1969, 1987-1994), as well as action-legends like Die Hard (1988), The Matrix (1999), Hard Boiled (1992), and The Raid (2011).
 This is James Cameron’s definitive masterpiece.

 SUMMARY & RECOMMENDATION: Aliens features one of the most memorable supporting casts ever put to film, led by Sigourney Weaver’s magnum opus performance.
 The only things better than its great cast’s chemistry are Cameron’s action-direction, ferocious special FX courtesy of Stan Winston, and impeccable editing that heightens the intensity of each conversation and extraterrestrial encounter.
 Aliens also boasts thematic depth and continuity in its imagery and characterizations.